-Safeguarding records are held electronically and as hard copies Safeguarding and Child Protection records are stored securely and are separate from the main pupil file.
-Authorisation to access these records is controlled by the Headteacher (Designated Safeguarding Lead) Assistant Headteacher Deputy Designated Safeguarding Lead.
+Safeguarding records are held electronically and as hard copies.

+Safeguarding and Child Protection records are stored securely and are separate from the main pupil file.
+Authorisation to access these records is controlled by the Headteacher and Designated Safeguarding Lead, information should be kept confidential.